siddeshrohri/GPS_Tracker/README.md

 This project is licensed under the MIT License.

 Feel free to explore and modify the code to meet your specific requirements.

-Acknowledgments
-The GPS Data Processing Program is an assignment provided by [University of Leeds/Nick Efford].
-Special thanks to them for the guidance and resources provided.